Leo40Git/CaveSaveEdit/MCI.md

 - `Boolean:MimHack`: Adds support for the <MIM hack.
 Prevents the used flags from being edited in the flag UI and adds a new field for modifying the current costume ID.
 - `Boolean:VarHack`: Adds support for the <VAR (TSC+) hack.
 Prevents the used flags from being edited in the flag UI and adds a new tab for modifying the variables.
 - `Boolean:PhysVarHack`: Adds support for the <PHY (TSC+ PHY addon) hack.
 Prevents the used flags from being edited in the flag UI and adds new fields for modifying the physics variables.
+- `Boolean:BuyHack`: Adds support for BLink's <BUY hack.
+Prevents the used flags from being edited in the flag UI and adds a new field for modifying the amount of cash.

 ## `Map` - Default map descriptions: